abrandemuehl/distance-functions/slides.md

         Prune_Tree(b_new, V, E, d_s)
 ```

 Distance Functions for Sampling Planners
 ============================

+\centering

-* Need distance functions that work in belief space
+What makes a good distance function in belief space?

+. . .

-	- Must take into account the pdf of the belief as well as the physical state
+1. How similar are the shapes of the belief distributions?
+2. How far apart are the beliefs in the underlying state space?

 L1 Distance
 ===========